codevally/linux-ansible-config/README.md

 Add *--check* to simulate the effect without making changes to the target systems:

     ansible-playbook --check -K -i inventory my_playbook.yml

+If the playbook requires data from a file that has been encrypted with *ansible-vault*, add  *--ask-vault-pass*:

+    ansible-playbook --ask-vault-pass -K -i inventory my_playbook.yml

+Enter the password for the encrypted files when prompted.

 ### Creating a New Linode with Ansible ###